Mother of Pearl Chatelaine - This exquisite gilt and mother of pearl chatelaine is both rare and beautiful. It

 include scissors, snuff spoon, bodkin/earspoon, tweezers, nail file, pencil case (with the tiny original pencil) and

-an ivory aide memoire.
+an bone aide memoire.
 One of the two side cases would have held a thimble while the other one was probably

 a patch box.
 A patch was the little black beauty mark that 18th century ladies wore on their faces.
 The